shaheeneqbal/House-Price-Prediction-Model-Deployment-with-AWS/README.md

 ### About
 In this project, I am using "house_data" dataset for predicting House prices with advanced Regression Machine Learning algorithms and also creating a web page using HTML.
 Deploying this house price prediction machine learning model on an Amazon EC2 instance as web application with Flask which makes the model accessible and scalable for real-time prediction queries.
 ### Introduction
 The House Price Prediction Model Deployment with AWS is an innovative solution that leverages the power of machine learning and cloud computing to predict house prices accurately.
-Using 3 different advanced Regression Machine Learning algorithms such as Linear Regression, Random Forest Regressor and Gradient Boosting Regressor.
+Using 4 different advanced Regression Machine Learning algorithms such as Support Vector Regression, Linear Regression, Random Forest Regressor and Gradient Boosting Regressor.
 After doing model evaluation and optimization found out that Gradient Boosting Regressor providing good results.
 I choose Gradient Boosting Regressor for House Price Prediction deployment.

 AWS (Amazon Web Services) provides a comprehensive suite of cloud computing tools and services that enable cost-effective and scalable deployment of machine learning models.
 The House Price Prediction Model can handle big datasets, produce fast predictions, and easily adjust to changing market conditions by leveraging AWS's infrastructure.
 ### Prerequisites